Loyola University Chicago

 Sacred Water

-The theme of the THEA Institute is Sacred Water.
-Participants will spend 3 hours a day looking at sacred water from a scientific, ethical, and spiritual perspective.
-They will explore the life-giving properties of water, global issues related to water, the impact of humans on the environment, our ethical responsibility to the common good, the spiritual call to ecological justice, and how our relationship with environment informs our relationship with God and vice versa.
+The theme of the THEA Institute is sacred water.
+Participants will spend each morning diving deep into sacred water from a scientific, ethical, and spiritual perspective.
+They will explore the life-giving properties of water, human impact on water around the world, our ethical responsibility to the common good, the spiritual call to ecological justice, and how our relationship with the natural world informs our relationship with creation.
 Each day will offer the opportunity to explore diverse forms of prayer that connect to our theme.

 Utilizing the knowledge gained, introspective reflections, and collaborative energy, participants apply their learning by engaging in an action project about the common good and water.
-Additionally, THEA provides a diverse array of activities throughout the week to that capture the multitudes of interests, talents, and gifts that our participants bring.
+Additionally, THEA provides participants with a diverse array of activities throughout the week that capture the multitudes of interests, talents and gifts that our participants bring.